Connect

 - Format – Must accept

-application/jsoncontent type - Examples:
+application/json content type - Examples:

 https://hook.make.com/abc123xyzhttps://api.n8n.cloud/webhook/uuidhttps://your-domain.com/api/webhook